Forex trading with leverage and margin explained: how to manage risks - TopForex.Trade

 Forex-trading-leverage-and-margin

 Leverage is very much the borrowing of a portion of the funds required to invest in something.
 Money is typically borrowed from a broker in the case of FX.
-Forex trading does provide significant leverage in the sense that a trader can build up—and control—a large amount of money for a little initial margin need.
+Forex trading does provide significant leverage in the sense that a trader can build up—and control—a large amount of money for a small initial margin.

-The amount of money required to open a leveraged trade is known as the margin.
 When trading Forex on margin, you simply need to pay a proportion of the whole position value as a deposit.
-Margin requirements vary by the broker but typically begin at roughly 3.3% for the most often traded currency pairs like EUR/USD, USD/JPY, and GBP/USD.
+Margin requirements vary by broker but typically begin at roughly 3.3% for the most often traded currency pairs like EUR/USD, USD/JPY, and GBP/USD.

 How to trade Forex with leverage?